DanielBMarkham/Info-Ops/manuscript/chapter7.md

 There we go.
 That's all the high-level abstract things we've talked about so far.

 This high level list of items that go together at the most abstract level, the **Business Abstract Structure** list, is an interesting thing.
-It almost looks like a glossary.
+It almost looks like a glossary, doesn't it?

 So how about Supplementals?
 Are there any Business Abstract Supplementals we need to remember?